Symplectic forms and cohomology decomposition of almost complex 4-manifolds: Cohomology decomposition of almost complex 4--manifolds

 \subsection{The type decomposition of $H^2(M;\mathbb R)$}

-Obviously, but if $J$ is not integrable, it is not clear if equality holds and not even if the intersection of the two subspaces is trivial.
-The following definitions were also introduced in \cite{LZ}: \begin{definition} (i) $J$ is said to be $C^{\infty}$-pure if $H_J^+\cap H_J^-=0$; (ii) $J$ is said to be $C^{\infty}$-full if $H^2(M;\mathbb R)=H_J^+(M)+H_J^-(M)$. \end{definition}
+Obviously, but if $J$ is not integrable, it is not clear whether equality holds and whether the intersection of the two subspaces is trivial.
+Thus the following definitions were also introduced in \cite{LZ}: \begin{definition} (i) $J$ is said to be $C^{\infty}$-pure if $H_J^+\cap H_J^-=0$; (ii) $J$ is said to be $C^{\infty}$-full if $H^2(M;\mathbb R)=H_J^+(M)+H_J^-(M)$. \end{definition}

 {\bf Note:} The terms {\it pure} and {\it full} almost complex structures were also defined in \cite{LZ} in terms of currents.
 We will not use these in this paper, so we refer the reader to \cite{LZ} and \cite{FT} for more on this.
-Note also that the preprint of Fino and Tomassini provides a number of interesting cases when the notions of pure and full almost complex structures are equivalent to the $C^{\infty}$ counterparts (Theorem 3.7 and Corollary 4.1 in \cite{FT}).
+Note also that the paper of Fino and Tomassini provides a number of interesting cases when the notions of pure and full almost complex structures are equivalent to the $C^{\infty}$ counterparts (Theorem 3.7 and Theorem 4.1 in \cite{FT}).
 See also Remark \ref{pf} below.

 Our first result is \begin{theorem} If $M$ is a compact 4-dimensional manifold then any almost complex structure $J$ on $M$ is $C^{\infty}$-pure and full.
 Thus, there is a direct sum cohomology decomposition